 Who are we consulting and why?

-We are asking for your views about the budget for the next financial year, 2021 to 2022, which we are currently drawing up.
-By law, we must balance our budget and so every year we publicly set out our spending plans.
+We are asking for your views about the budget for the next financial year (2022 to 2023), which we are currently drawing up.
+By law, we must balance our budget, and every year we publicly set out our spending plans.

-For the current financial year (2020 to 2021), we set a net budget of £118m, which included investments to improve people’s lives, such as, tackling the Climate Emergency and improving school buildings.
-We also put £4m into our reserves.
+For the current financial year (2021 to 2022), we set a net budget of £130.1m, which included investments to improve people’s lives, such as tackling the Climate and Ecological Emergency, improving local transport and helping the local economy recover.

 What are we consulting on?

 Our challenge for the 2022 to 2023 budget

 We face a significant budget challenge for 2022 to 2023 due to the ongoing impact of the COVID-19 pandemic, an increase in demand for services such as Children’s Social Care, recruitment and supply chain issues, as well as inflationary pressures.

 Read our Medium Term Financial Strategy report for further details.

 We are proposing to set a budget of £136.2m for 2022 to 2023.
 This will include significant investment in Children’s and Adult Services, increasing staffing levels in education to meet the demand for Children’s Services and funding care placements.

 We also plan to allocate additional funding to tackling the Climate Emergency and investing in our Neighbourhood Services.
 This will allow us to expand our recycling teams to cope with the significant increase in kerbside and green waste being recycled by residents, and allow us to improve the pay of drivers to increase retention amid the national HGV driver shortage, reducing the risk of missed collections.